Responsive Images

 Why can't we do this using CSS or JavaScript?

-It's logical to think that we have all the information about browser, device, and layout and can use Javascript to load the right size image.
-However, this will delay the loading of image resources and defeat the whole purpose of rendering images quickly.
-Modern browsers don’t wait for Javascript and CSS to be parsed and executed before it triggers the image request.
-The browser scans the whole HTML and looks for image resources without waiting for Javascript to execute.
+It might seem logical to use JavaScript or CSS to load the right size image, since we have all the information about the browser, device, and layout.
+However, this approach delays the loading of image resources and defeats the purpose of rendering images quickly.
+Modern browsers don’t wait for JavaScript and CSS to be parsed and executed before triggering image requests.
+The browser scans the HTML and looks for image resources without waiting for JavaScript to execute.
 That is why we need to use the srcset

 , sizes